navigation bar

 endpoint

 An endpoint is a location where an API receives requests about a resource.
 The endpoints correspond to table names converted to pluralized lower camel case with underscores removed.
 All of the tables except for the user table are accessible.
 The user table is not accessible for privacy purposes.
 Furthermore, a flatfile endpoint is also available.
 The flatfile endpoint combines tables together in a manner similar to the NGA flatfiles.
 Tables included in the flatfile endpoint are indicated with a checkmark in the table below.
-The flatfile can be generated either for the response_spectra table or the fourier_spectra table, but not both at the same time because the resulting table would be large and unwieldy.
-The response_spectra table is returned by default.
-If you wish to retrieve data from the fourier_spectra table, you should enter a query string parameter associated with the fourier_spectra table, as described in more detail in the flatfile endpoint section.
+The flatfile can be generated for any pseudospectral acceleration component, or the effective amplitude spectra (i.e., smoothed Fourier spectra), but not more than one in a single query because the resulting table would be large and unwieldy.
+The psa_rotd50 table is returned in the flatfile endpoint by default.

 table name endpoint table included in flatfile